High-Tech Surveillance of Immigrants

 France

-An Israeli digital intelligence firm that supplies law enforcement agencies, prison authorities, border security agencies, and repressive regimes around the world with hacking technologies.
+An Israeli digital intelligence firm that supplies police, prison, and immigration authorities, as well as repressive regimes around the world, with hacking technologies.

-A US-based producer of surveillance tools that provides video management systems for monitoring prisons, jails, and the US-Mexico border.
+A US-based producer of surveillance tools that provides video management systems for monitoring prisons, jails, and the U.S.–Mexico border.

 A US-based credit reporting agency and data broker that provides US immigration authorities with information that enables them to locate people targeted for deportation.

-The world's fifth–largest military company.
-It manufactures weapons used by the Israeli military against Palestinian civilians and surveillance technology which is used to monitor the U.S.-Mexico border and surveil immigrant communities.
+The fifth-largest military contractor in the world.
+It manufactures weapons that are used by the Israeli military against Palestinian civilians and surveillance technology that is used to monitor and surveil the U.S.–Mexico border and immigrant communities.

-A US military IT contractor that provides imaging technologies and biometric systems to US immigration authorities for border monitoring and surveillance.
+A US-based military IT contractor that provides imaging technologies and biometric systems to US immigration authorities for border monitoring and surveillance.

-A Swedish data extraction firm that provides digital forensics tools to law enforcement and immigration authorities
+A Swedish data extraction firm that provides digital forensics tools to law enforcement and immigration authorities.

 One of the world’s largest IT companies.
 Provides tools and infrastructure used by the US government to surveil immigrant communities and to manage prisons.
 Divested AnyVision for surveilling Palestinians but keeps providing services to the Israeli police.

 A US-based communications and surveillance company.
-Leading supplier of license plate recognition software.
-Sells surveillance products for use at US prisons, at the US-Mexico Border, and by US police agencies.
-Its equipment is installed in illegal settlements and in the separation wall in the West Bank and is used by the Israeli military, police, and prison service.
+Its surveillance products are used in US prisons, along the US–Mexico border, and by US police departments.
+Its equipment is installed in illegal Israeli settlements and along the separation wall in the occupied West Bank and is used by the Israeli military, police, and prison service.

 Japan